oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ### Wallet 2

-Move on to the next step and create your second 'wallet', wallet2:
+Create a second wallet, wallet2:

 ```
 cd ~/preview/wallet2
 ```

-This time, we are going to create a simple enterprise address without the ability to participate in staking.
+Create a simple enterprise address without the ability to participate in staking.

-First, create the payment key pair again:
+Create the payment key pair:

 ```
 cardano-cli address key-gen \